bjornmeansbear/sustainable-packaging/README.md

 This is packaging for shipping and distribution.
 This isn't glamourous, but it is where the most important decisions get made actually!
 Shipping containers; how much cardboard boxing it used; how something fits on a palette or fuel for flying it around or whatever? (skrinkwrap a cucumber? ikea objects?)

-## Examples > do a better job of just scattering these throughout? maybe list a few after protect; inform; sell instead of just randomly here? (show many samples; probably need more; and should try to find the urls they came from? [maybe I can setup an are.na collection to find some sources]) make a list of links and references and citations...

-As you can see from a lot of these examples, packaging decisions are often related to branding decisions.
+Packaging decisions are often related to branding decisions.
 If you are a progressive brand; or you are an innovative brand; you might want to find a way to do progressive or innovative packaging!
 And coming up with a specific way to package a more or less mundane product can be an important part of the brand moving forward.
 (Bon Ami labels?
 IKEA?
 Tiffany's?)

 ## Packaging's Goals